kvanzuijlen/password_rotator/README.md

+> NOTE: This project is nowhere near production ready!
+Do not use unless you're 100% sure what you're doing!

 # Password rotator
 This project aims to help with rotating all passwords in your password vault.
 It does this by utilizing a Selenium script.
 Contributing is easy: write a Selenium script